drkno/PlexSSO/Readme.md

 | `ombiPublicHostname` | The public facing hostname of Ombi (if present), must be reachable from PlexSSO.
 Will authenticate the user with Ombi using Ombi's native authentication allowing them to use their own account with the SSO. |
 | `tautulliPublicHostname` | The public facing hostname of Tautulli/PlexPy (if present), must be reachable from PlexSSO.
 Will authenticate the user with Tautulli using Tautulli's native authentication allowing them to use their own account with the SSO. |

-### Retrieving Plex Server Identifier
+## Retrieving Plex Server Identifier

 There are multiple ways to retrieve your plex media server identifier.

 1. Plex configuration file.
 See [Where is the Plex Media Server data directory located?](https://support.plex.tv/articles/202915258-where-is-the-plex-media-server-data-directory-located/) to locate the directory holding Preferences.xml on your system.
 Preferences.xml should be in the root of that directory.
-> [!IMPORTANT]
-> You want to use the "ProcessedMachineIdentifier" attribute value in Preferences.xml.
+You want to use the **ProcessedMachineIdentifier** attribute value in Preferences.xml.
 "MachineIdentifier" will not work.

 2. Tautulli.
 If you have Tautulli installed, you can retrieve the serverIdentifier value on the settings page.
-In Tautilli, go to Settings -> Plex Media Server and look at the "Plex Server Identifier".
+In Tautilli, go to Settings -> Plex Media Server and look at the **Plex Server Identifier**.

-### CLI Arguments
+## CLI Arguments

 _All CLI arguments have corresponding entries in the configuration file._